radsadke/Eleana-s-DND-Vault/src/site/notes/WORLD/hidden/🗒️ Session Notes/📖 Session 4 – {{Weasel Dentistry}}.md

 ### Conservatory
 Jiwho sends in his wolf and it see's an old woman sitting there, just staring.
 The wolf cocks it's head to the side.
 Beau enters and tries to talk to the woman.
 (I can't hear the audio here and I can't remember everything that was said.
 I think it was something along the line of she feels bad for her children and the party thinks that she killed her own kids but that's not the case or something like that.)
+- Sally - Attention
+- Arthur - Doctor
 Anyways, Zora tries to persuade the woman to give her one of the momentos, the cup? and she hands it over.
 She also ends up taking the piece of lace around her neck off and her head falls off?
 (I might be making that up).
 Zora puts the ribbon in her hair.
 Cute! <3
+Then the party see the crooked man again and freak out.
+As he vanishes they hear a maniacal laugh.

+### Foyer
+The group doubles back to the entry way, intending to explore the room on the first floor.
+Grimm opens the door on the left.
+Paintings and statues line the wall, the centerpiece being a peacock featuring eyes made of gems.

+Osiera hears something from upstairs.
+- O: "Guys, she's up there.
+We have to go!"
+Eleana and Jiwho step up to Osiera in an attempt to sway her mind
+- E: "Wait a minute, Osiera."
+- O: "I can't"
+Osiera hears writing and has a burning urge to check her sisters' book.
+As she flips to the last page she see's an image of her sisters necklace laying atop a bed.
+Behind the bed attached to the wall are two shackles and chains.
+Osiera places one foot on the step.
+Eleana attempts to block her path but fails.
+Beau attempts to cast suggestion but fails.
+- "Just wait five minutes, you can't go alone!"
+Osiera rushes past her.
+Eleana runs after her.
+Zora sighs
+- "We can come back after we find the others I guess."
+### Upstairs
+The two run down a strange bent hallway framing a creaking door at it's end.
+They charge inside and stop to see a large bed, the same from the image in Osiera's book.
+The whole room is terrifying, decrepit, cracked, disheveled.
+The mirror on the vanity is shattered.
+Atop the writing desk is a beautiful black leather journal adorned with the initials P.D.

+On the bed is her sisters necklace.
+On the wall is scratched and bloody imagery of someone being chained to the wall with the word "crooked" written over and over.
+The centerpiece shows a female figure in a pit covered in (centipedes?) and dirt raining down.

+### End of Session